TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

-The :func:`create_string_buffer` function replaces the :func:`c_buffer` function (which is still available as an alias), as well as the :func:`c_string` function from earlier ctypes releases.
+The :func:`create_string_buffer` function replaces the :func:`c_buffer` function (which is still available as an alias), as well as the :func:`c_string` function kutoka earlier ctypes releases.
 To create a mutable memory block containing unicode characters of the C type :c:type:`wchar_t` use the :func:`create_unicode_buffer` function.